Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 Is “gaslighting” considered emotional abuse?

 Gaslighting is a type of emotional abuse, yes.
 It hurts your self-esteem and can harm your mental health for a long time.
-It is imperative to recognise the importance of mental health.
+It is imperative to recognize the importance of mental health.

 What are the signs of “trauma dumping” in conversations?

 Trauma dumping is talking about trauma that hasn’t been processed yet, without thinking about how the other person would feel.
-It can be too much for the listener and put a strain on relationships.
+It can be too much for the listener and strain relationships.

 How does “manipulation” manifest in toxic relationship terminologies?